So many people have been wondering if the Husky will make a good service dog.

 Most Siberian huskies get along well with other dogs, especially the ones they grew up with.
 Due to their strong hunting instinct, they can chase cats and livestock.

 Siberian Huskies can be prone to digging, especially in warm weather, because they like to arrange cool places to rest.
 They don’t tend to bark, but they can howl.

-Huskies are unusual dogs, and once domesticated northern wolves, which are fundamentally different from most of their kind, because life in the northern regions and special duties have made them irreplaceable human helpers, capable of making independent decisions.
+Huskies are unusual dogs and once domesticated northern wolves, which are fundamentally different from most of their kind because life in the northern regions and special duties have made them irreplaceable human helpers capable of making independent decisions.

-Huskies are dogs of incredible beauty, grace and power, undoubtedly attracting the attention of dog lovers.
+Huskies are dogs of incredible beauty, grace, and power, undoubtedly attracting the attention of dog lovers.

-However, before we can consider Husky to be a service dog, there are questions that we must ask ourselves, ranging from;
+However, before we can consider a Husky to be a service dog, there are questions that we must ask ourselves, ranging from;

-“What are service dogs and how can they be recommended as one”?
+“What are service dogs, and how can they be recommended as one”?

 What Are Service Dogs?

 Service dogs have a daily support and Service role for people with motor disabilities, whether or not they use a wheelchair.